adilraad2001/Sec_Reseaux-Vlan/README.md

  ![2023-04-18 14_10_38-Cisco Packet Tracer - C__Users_adilraad2001_Cisco Packet Tracer 8 2 0_saves_tp3](https://user-images.githubusercontent.com/99618982/232805592-3e4481ee-3675-4e4e-ae7d-0fa36d789253.png)

- 1.1.
-Advantage:
+ 1.1. __Advantage:

    - Cost-effective:Using a single switch to link three machines can be less expensive than using numerous switches.
 This is especially effective in small-scale or low-budget networks.

    - Simple management:Managing a single switch is often easier than managing numerous switches.
 Because there is only one device to manage, tasks like as configuration, monitoring, and troubleshooting are simpler.

    - Reduce network complexity:The entire network topology is simpler with only one switch, which can lead to easier troubleshooting and maintenance.
 It may also necessitate less network cabling, resulting in less clutter and easier cable management.

-    - easier surveillance:Because there are fewer ports and connections to monitor with a single switch, it may be easier to monitor network traffic and discover any security threats or anomalies.
+   - Easier surveillance:Because there are fewer ports and connections to monitor with a single switch, it may be easier to monitor network traffic and discover any security threats or anomalies.

- 1.2. disadvantage:
+ 1.2. _disadvantage:_

    - Small-scale segmentation:It may be difficult to establish adequate network segmentation for security purposes in a network with only one switch.
 Segmentation aids in the isolation of different areas of the network in order to contain potential security breaches.
 An attack or breach in one computer may have a greater impact on the rest of the network if it is not properly segmented.

    - One point to failure:If a single switch fails, the entire network may go down, impacting all machines connected to it.
 Redundancy and fault tolerance may be jeopardized, affecting total network availability and resilience.

    - Security features are limited:Some advanced security features, such as VLANs, access control lists (ACLs), and network segmentation, may necessitate more complex configurations that are difficult to achieve with a single switch.
 This may hinder the network's capacity to apply comprehensive security measures.

  2. *Topology 2*

  ![2023-04-18 14_20_15-Cisco Packet Tracer - C__Users_adilraad2001_Cisco Packet Tracer 8 2 0_saves_tp3](https://user-images.githubusercontent.com/99618982/232806735-975c5ad4-d79d-47de-a13a-da6e147caae9.png)

-  2.1.
-Advantage:
+  2.1. _Advantage:_

    - Segmentation:Multiple switches enable greater network segmentation, which can assist separate different areas of the network and reduce the impact of security breaches or attacks.
 This can aid in containing any security events and preventing them from propagating throughout the network.